nerds-and-company/docker-heroku-rails/README.md

-# docker-heroku-rails
+# Docker image for Heroku Rails

-Docker image for Heroku Rails
+Usage: `FROM nerdsandcompany/docker-heroku-rails`